BigelowLab/ghrsst/README.md

 > This is version “v0.2”, which switches from use of OPeNDAP to PODAAC’s
 > convenience apps.
 In addition to opening NetCDF connections, version
 > “v0.1” (now defunct) demonstrated how you could extract point or small
 > polygons form the NetCDF.
-Thsi new package is only about fetching and
+This new package is only about fetching and
-> reading data from PODAAC, not about extratiing points or polygons from
+> reading data from PODAAC, not about extracting points or polygons from
 > the data.
 To leaner more about extraction, see the
 > [sf](https://r-spatial.github.io/sf/) and
 > [stars](https://r-spatial.github.io/stars/) tutorials.